ognivo777/7-Day-to-Die-game-world-map-preview/README.md

 ## Troubleshooting

-* In some case you get error "TOO LITTLE" helpful add enviroment variable `_JAVA_OPTIONS=-Xmx256m` instead of specifing java vm options directly in command line
+* In some case you get error "TOO LITTLE".
+In this case would be helpful add enviroment variable `_JAVA_OPTIONS=-Xmx256m` instead of specifing java vm options directly in command line

 ## Feedback
 Support and discussion is available in thread on the game official forum: https://7daystodie.com/forums/showthread.php?120690-Random-generated-(RGW)-MAP-Preview-image-export-Tool

-Also you can join Discord server https://discord.gg/c8Pt5B2
+Also you can join Discord server https://discord.gg/c8Pt5B2 and ask me there:)